40docs/docs-forticnapp-code-security/hands-on-labs/00-prerequisites.md

 # Prerequisites

-Before you begin building and testing Code Security in FortiCNAPP, ensure the following prerequisites are met.
+Before you begin building and testing Code Security in **Lacework FortiCNAPP**, ensure the following prerequisites are met.

 ## Accounts and Access

-!!! note "FortiCNAPP Access"
+!!! note "**Lacework FortiCNAPP** Access"
-    - A valid **FortiCNAPP (formerly Lacework)** account
+    - A valid **Lacework FortiCNAPP**  account
     - API **Key** and **Secret** with IaC Policy permissions

 ## Required Tools